 A lot has changed since then.
 From one big playground in my childhood, the Efteling theme park evolved into a multi-million business.
 It has expanded their reach across the borders to rival with almost bankrupt Disneyland in Paris and keeps growing.
 In addition to the theme park, it has opened up a hotel, theater, golf court and holiday villages to accommodate thousands of visitors per day.

 I was not paid or endorsed to write about the theme park the Efteling.
-All experiences are my own from the age of 6 till modern days.
+All experiences are my own from the age of 6 until modern days.
 This post is not sponsored in any way, but it does contain affiliate links.
 If you decide to book a night via one of the links, I’ll earn a small commission at no extra cost to you.

 Efteling Theme Park Introduction